Chymyst/chymyst-core/docs/chymyst02.md

 - If several reactions are available for the blocking molecule, one of these reactions will be selected at random.
 - Blocking molecules are printed with the suffix `"/B"`.

-## Example: Wait for the first reply
+## Example: implementing "First Result"

 Suppose we have two blocking molecules `f` and `g` that return a reply value of type `T`.
 We would like to inject both `f` and `g` together and wait until a reply value is received, from whichever molecule unblocks sooner.